Delta Center: Utah Mammoth arrival and renovations

 On April 18, 2024, it was announced that Smith had acquired the hockey operations of the Arizona Coyotes, and that they would be used as the basis of a new National Hockey League (NHL) expansion team tentatively known as the Utah Hockey Club (now the Utah Mammoth) beginning in the 2024–25 NHL season.
-After the official announcement of the Utah Hockey Club, NHL commissioner Gary Bettman announced that the Delta Center will undergo further renovations within the next two seasons which will increase unobstructed seats from to in hockey configuration.
+After the official announcement of the Utah Hockey Club, NHL commissioner Gary Bettman announced that the Delta Center would undergo further renovations within the next two seasons, which will increase unobstructed seats from to in hockey configuration.

-The first regular season Mammoth game took place on October 8, 2024, with the team defeating the visiting Chicago Blackhawks 5–2.
+The first regular season Utah Hockey Club game took place on October 8, 2024, with the team defeating the visiting Chicago Blackhawks 5–2.
 The game was played in front of 16,020.
+The first Mammoth playoff home game took place on April 24, 2026, with the team defeating the visiting Vegas Golden Knights 4–2 in front of 12,478.

 Smith secured USD900 million in funding for renovations to Delta Center and the construction of a surrounding sports and entertainment district.
 The renovations — which account for USD525 million of this total — began in April 2025 and are expected to continue until October 2027.

 The renovations began after the team's final home game of their inaugural season with the full reconstruction of the lower bowl: adding new risers to maintain the proximity to the playing surface and eliminate all single-goal/partial-view seats in the lower bowl in hockey configuration, lengthen the bowl on each end by 12 ft, and raise the playing surface by 2 ft.
 Renovations also included the foundational work on the new parking structure, to be used by premium season-ticket holders, installation of four new dehumidifiers to maintain ice quality year-round, adding new premium areas on the main floor, and increasing restroom capacity by 12 percent.
-This first phase was completed in time for the team's preseason opener on Oct.
-2, 2025.
+This first phase was completed in time for the Mammoth's preseason opener on October 2, 2025.

-Future adjustments to the arena include a reconstruction of the upper bowl, which will remove all remaining single-goal-view seats, renovation of suites, clubs, and upper bowl premium seating, a new scoreboard and ribbon, and a further expansion of the east-facing concourse area and plaza to allow for watch parties and other fan-centered festivities.
+The second phase began after the conclusion of the Mammoth’s second season on May 4, 2026, following their elimination in the Stanley Cup playoffs.
+This phase included, according to Smith Entertainment Group, "terrace-style ledges with full-view seating that extends the energy and feel of the lower bowl and creates a more connected and immersive experience for fans."
+In addition, suspended gondolas, which are featured in some NHL arenas, were added to both sidelines.
+The premium parking structure was also completed in this phase, which was finished prior to the Mammoth's preseason home opener on September 26, 2026, after just 143 days of construction.